Allen Boat Accident Lawyer

 Furthermore, a vessel or motorboat underway typically must exhibit at least one bright light, lantern or flashlight at all times.
 Motorboats also generally need to have a whistle or other sound-producing device if required by the Coast Guard.
 Additionally, a motorboat may need to carry at least one wearable personal flotation device for each person on board.
 Motorboats may also need to have fire extinguishers as required by the Coast Guard.
 A vessel that tows a person on water skis or similar devices usually must have a rearview mirror unless involved in a competition or exhibition.

 While sailboats and other crafts such as canoes and rowboats are often exempt from most of these equipment requirements, they may be required to have one wearable personal flotation device for each person and lights.
-To learn more about rules and regulations surrounding boating activities, consult an Allen boat accident lawyer.
+To learn more about rules and regulations surrounding boating activities, consult an local boat accident lawyer.

 The statutes commonly specify certain activities that are unlawful for boaters, including:

 - Reckless or Negligent Operation